BioDepot/BioDepot-workflow-builder/README.md

 ## Usage

 ### How do I use Bwb on my own data files?

+The instructions below are for local execution of Bwb.
+When Bwb is run on a cloud instance, the files will be saved to cloud instance file system.
+You will need to transfer files to and from the cloud.
+Tools such as sshfs, goofys, sftp/scp, or rsync can be used for this task.

 The mapping of local files to be used by Bwb workflows happens in the command line at launch time.
 For Windows, there is also an additional step of making the Windows directories accessible to the VM that is launching Docker.
 More about this later, but first let's talk about how to map your directories so that the Docker container can read from/write to them.
 The -v option allows you to map one or more personal (local) directories to an internal directory so that the Bwb container can see them.
 Usually we map them to /data internally.
 The following start command for example maps the current directory to the /data directory inside the container.